fakhrul/supplychain_blockchain/README.md

 3. check version by running
 geth version

-4. genereate genesis json using puppeth.
-Use filename "tat_bc.json"

-5 create account
+4 create account

 geth account new --datadir accounts/

 * for the testing purporse, you can create 3 accounts (3 times) with same password 123456

+5. genereate genesis json using puppeth.
+Use filename "tat_bc.json"

 6. greate genesis sealer